Carson, Trump's Pick For Housing Agency, Won't Rule Out Grants To Trump Properties

 In a later exchange, Carson said he would report to lawmakers on any dealings HUD has with properties owned by Trump or his family.

 For the most part, Carson had a friendly reception from the Senate Banking, Housing and Urban Affairs Committee.
-He told them that as a youth he understood what housing insecurity was, having to move in with relatives after his parents split up.
+He told them that as a youth he understood what housing insecurity was, having had to move in with relatives after his parents split up.

-Addressing why, as a neurosurgeon he wanted to take the reins of the housing agency, Carson said while most people think of HUD "as putting roofs over the heads of poor people, it has the ability to be so much more than that," adding he wanted to take "a holistic approach" to help "develop our fellow human beings."
+Addressing why, as a neurosurgeon, he wanted to take the reins of the housing agency, Carson said that while most people think of HUD "as putting roofs over the heads of poor people, it has the ability to be so much more than that," adding he wanted to take "a holistic approach" to help "develop our fellow human beings."

-Carson also said he thinks HUD's rental assistance program is "essential," and that it is cruel and unusual punishment to cut entitlement programs such as medicare and medicaid before there is "an alternative route."
+Carson also said he thinks HUD's rental assistance program is "essential" and that it is cruel and unusual punishment to cut entitlement programs such as Medicare and Medicaid before there is "an alternative route."

 If confirmed, Carson said he would take a listening tour to hear from HUD employees "with boots on the ground."